aodendaal/aspnetboilerplate-core-ng/README.md

 * VSCode
 * NodeJS

+### Prerequisite Understanding
+#### \.NET Core
+\.NET Core can be thought of as a cross-platform version of the \.NET Framework supporting Windows, macOS and Linux, and can be used in device, cloud, and embedded/IoT scenarios.
+It implements the \.NET Standard Library specification.

+#### ASP\.NET Core
+ASP\.NET Core is no longer based on System\.Web\.dll ASP\.NET Core apps can run on \.NET Core or on the full \.NET Framework

+#### Entity Framework Core
+The technology formerly known as Entity Framework 7 (EF7) was renamed to Entity Framework Core (EF Core) in early 2016 but that doesn't mean it only runs on \.NET Core.
+EF Core can run on the full \.NET Framework or on \.NET Core.

+#### Angular
+Angular is an open-source frontend web application platform

 ## 1. Download template
 Goto the [ASP.NET Boilerplate](https://www.aspnetboilerplate.com) website and download the ASP\.NET Core 1.x template using the .NET Core 1.1 framework, select Single Page Web Application using Angular 2 and make sure Include module-zero is checked.